Last updated on 2026-03-23

 - Hands-on experiential learning in a full-size weld shop and fabrication lab.

-- Practical experience with metal fabrication projects from engineering drawings to welding processes.
+- Practical experience with metal fabrication projects from engineering drawings through to welding processes.

 - Understanding of industry-standard inspection procedures.

-- Opportunities for related programs such as Welding Technician and Welder Apprenticeship.
+- Opportunities for related programs such as Welding Technician, Welder Apprenticeship, and Metal Fabricator (Fitter) Apprenticeship.

-This program is also eligible for the Post-Graduation Work Permit (PGWP), allowing graduates to gain valuable Canadian work experience after completion.
+This program is also eligible for a Post-Graduation Work Permit (PGWP), allowing graduates to gain valuable Canadian work experience.

 Featured Experiences